Coughing Up Blood (Hemoptysis)

 What causes coughing up blood (hemoptysis)?

-A number of different respiratory diseases, disorders and conditions can cause hemoptysis, many of which are serious, life-threatening situations.
+Several different respiratory diseases, disorders and conditions can cause hemoptysis, many of which are serious, life-threatening situations.
 However, it can be difficult to find the source of the blood in some cases.
 Blood that is not coming from the lungs may be spit up from the throat or nose.
 You can also swallow blood and regurgitate it from the stomach.

 Possible causes of coughing up blood

 Reasons for coughing up blood are varied.
 It is most commonly due to bronchitis, pneumonia, tuberculosis, and bronchiectasis (inflammation of the airways).
 Medical tests and procedures can also cause hemoptysis.
 This includes bronchoscopy and respiratory tract biopsy.
-Other possible causes, some of which are potentially life threatening include:
+Other possible causes, some of which are potentially life-threatening include:

 Aortic aneurysm, mitral valve stenosis, and heart failure